RealFlow/Swift-CheatSheet/README.md

     }
     ```

-  * Overring properties
+  * Overring Properties
-    * To provide your own implementation or to add property observer
-  * Overriding property Getters and Setters
+    * Overriding property Getters and Setters (regardless property is stored / computed)
       * You can present an inherited read-only property as read-write property
-    * You can not present an inherited read-write property as a read only
+      * You cannot present an inherited read-write property as a read only
       * Note
         * If you provide a setter, you need to provide the getter as well
         * If you don't want to modify the inherited property's value within the overriding getter, just return the super class value, i.e. super.someProperty
         ```swift
         class Car: Vehicle {
           var gear = 1
           override var description: String {
             return super.description + " in gear \(gear)"
           }
         }
         ```

     * Overriding property Observers
       * Override the property to add the observers
       * Note
-      * You can not add property observers to inherited constant stored properties or inherited read-only computed properties, because these properties cannot be set
+        * You cannot add property observers to inherited ('cause cannot be set):
+          * constant stored properties
+          * read-only computed properties
-      * You can't override both setter and property observer for the same property
+        * You cannot override both property observer and setter for the same property
-      * If you already provide custom setter, observe any value changes from within the custom setter instead
+        * If you already provide custom setter, observe any value changes from the setter
       * Example:
         ```swift
         class AutomaticCar: Car {
           override var currentSpeed: Double {
             didSet {
               gear = Int(currentSpeed / 10.0) + 1
             }
           }
         }
         ```

 ### Preventing Overrides

-  * Mark it as "final", e.g. final var, final fund, final class fund, final subscript
+  * Mark it as "final", e.g. final var, final func, final class func, final subscript

 [Back to top](#swift-cheatsheet)